Complete Guide to Different Soil Types

 Combination soil types

-Think of the six basic soil types listed above as the primary colors.
-Just like red, blue, and yellow mix together in various combinations to create other colors, the different soil types mix together to create a diverse range of soils.
+Think of the six basic soil types mentioned above as the primary colors.
+Just like how red, blue, and yellow blend in various combinations to create other colors, the different soil types also can be mixed together to create a diverse range of soils.

 For example:

-• Clay loam is almost perfect loam that contains more clay particles than sand or silt.
-Clay loam has the traits of loam with increased heaviness and water holding capacity from the clay.
+• Clay loam is an almost perfect loam that contains more clay particles than sand or silt.
+It has the traits of loam with increased heaviness and water-holding capacity from the clay.

 • Silty clay is a mixture of clay and silt particles.
 As a combination of the two, silty clay soil has better drainage than clay on its own but also erodes faster.